pagkly/Zed/Investopedia4/Mode Definition.md

 ### Key Takeaways

 -   In statistics, the mode is the most commonly observed value in a set of data.
--   For the normal distribution, the mode is also the same value as the mean and median.
+-   For the [[Normal Distribution|normal distribution]], the mode is also the same value as the mean and median.
--   In many cases, the modal value will differ from the average value in the data.
+-   In many cases, the modal value [[Will|will]] differ from the average value in the data.

 ## Examples of the Mode